Skip to main content

 Developing cloud security

 The rapid rate of cloud migration in recent years hasn’t left time for cybersecurity to catch up.
-Poorly secured remote work environments that cloud services are often accessed from and other cloud vulnerabilities are pushing the cloud security industry to develop fast.
-Gartner predicted the cloud security sector to have strong growth in 2023–2024.
+Poorly secured remote work environments from which cloud services are often accessed, the complexity of hybrid cloud infrastructures, and other cloud vulnerabilities are pushing the cloud security industry to develop quickly.

 Embracing AI development